 The Fukushima Dai-ichi nuclear power plant located on the east coast of Japan was severely damaged on 11 March 2011, and radioactive substances were released for several days into the sea and the area surrounding the plant.
 The damage was caused by a magnitude 9 earthquake and the resulting tsunami.
 The earthquake and tsunami killed 15,000 people and injured 6,000.
-2,500 people were still missing in 2015.

 The released quantities of radioactive iodine (I-131) and cesium (Cs-137) have been estimated to be 10 per cent of the releases of the Chernobyl nuclear power plant accident.
 The immediate and late effects of the accident affect all of Japan.

 Approximately 170,000 persons were evacuated from the areas surrounding the plant.
 Thanks to the protective measures, radiation doses remained small.
 Radiation doses received by people have been determined based on their location of residence and data on their whereabouts at the time of the accident.
 The evacuees received a radiation dose of 1–10 millisieverts; the dose is double for a 1-year-old child.
 In other areas of Japan, the radiation exposure of the population was lower.

 The health effects of the Fukushima nuclear power plant accident on a population of 2 million people are monitored and examined in the Fukushima Health Management Survey project.
 The radiation dose received by the people has been estimated and their physical, psychological and psychosocial condition is followed in this longitudinal study by interviews and medical examinations.